reheat egg rolls

 Step 1: Add Some Oil in a Skillet and Let it Preheat on a Medium Fire

-Put the oil in the frying pan and turn on the stove to medium heat.
+Put the cooking oil in the frying pan and turn on the stove to medium heat.
 Put the oil to heat before placing the egg rolls in the pan.

 Step 2: Place the Egg Rolls in a Pan and Fry